Information, Advice, and Techniques for the Safe Removal of Squirrels in Chicago Illinois

 Although I wrote everything I know about squirrel issues for this website, oftentimes a problem with squirrels in the attic is beyond the scope of the do-it-yourself homeowner to solve.
-There are professional companies that handle problems with wildlife, and these companies have access to tools, techniques, and experience that help them do a far better job at wildlife removal than a non-experienced homeowner could.
-And in many cases, they possess licensing that allows them to do certain types of work legally, that non-licensed homeowners are not allowed to do.
+We have a professional squirrel expert in Chicago, Illinois that handles problems with wildlife.
+We have the tools, techniques, and experience that help us do a far better job at wildlife removal than a non-experienced homeowner could.
+We possess licensing that allows us to do certain types of work legally, that non-licensed homeowners in the state of Illinois are not allowed to do.
 For the welfare of your situation, and the squirrels, in some cases it's best to hire a pro.

 I found someone online from north Chicago.
 They looked at the attic, but was not able to put in traps because there were no evidence that the squirrels running around the attic level.
 He said the squirrels are somewhere between the attic and gutter.
 He suggested that I find someone to fix up the roof shingles, to replace the missing gutter covers and to install a one way tunnel.
 He said it was not necessary to remove the squirrels first.